JinkiJung/TreeFlow/README.md

-# hieragram
+# TreeFlow

-Hiergram is a diagram tool for data with hierarchies.
+TreeFlow is a diagram tool for data with hierarchies.

 ## Requirement